 “The state has also committed to match-fund the city’s incentives scheme so that all building owners and tenants installing energy-efficient devices could claim back some of the costs, ranging from $120 for energy-monitoring systems to $5000 for solar panels and energy storage systems.

 “One of the things I noticed while in Paris at COP21 in December 2015, was the uniqueness of the partnership we have here in Adelaide between the city council and the state government,” says Adelaide’s lord mayor, Martin Haese.”

 Zerowaste SA has published some great resources to reduce waste.

-What to know about waste management Adelaide in 2022
+What to know about waste management in Adelaide

 The State Government has steadily increased the waste levy on dumping general waste at landfill in South Australia.
 The cost to dispose of at landfill has really increased, with the levy (which composes only of gate rates) from $110+GST at the time of writing in January 2022 to $143+GST per tonne on 1st Jan.

 This increase of $33+GST per tonne over two years could impact your commercial bin pickup prices significantly.
-For example, a cafe with average weights of 100kg per cubic metre could see price increases of c. $2.00+GST per pickup for a 660-litre general waste bin.
+For example, a cafe with an average weight of 100kg per cubic metre could see price increases of c. $2.00+GST per pickup for a 660-litre general waste bin.

 If you have a larger bin, such as a front lift bin as below, your cost will, of course, increase at a higher rate.

 Adelaide is rightly proud of being the number one city in Australia for recycling.

 This is due to having a population concerned about the environment which results in having waste collections and systems in place in the city.
 Being surrounded by wonderful natural areas such as the Adelaide Hills, the wine regions or Kangaroo Island may influence people to protect their environment more.